+44 0207 193 2327 (UK)

-You are 18 years or older, and you must be engaged to marry your Australian sponsor.
+Aged 18 years or older, and you must be engaged to marry your Australian sponsor.

-You apply for the visa from outside Australia.
+Apply for the visa from outside Australia.
 You must marry the sponsor after your first entry to Australia, within 9 months of the visa being granted.

-You must provide proof of a genuine intention to marry the fiancé within nine months from the date the visa was granted.
+Provide proof of a genuine intention to marry the fiancé within nine months from the date the visa was granted.